April 07, 2011

 In addition, the American Institute of Architects (AIA) Cleveland Chapter has a calendar full of lectures, exhibitions, and tours open to the public that will introduce new and exciting architecture and design to Northeast Ohio.

 And the design dialog continues through May with the second annual Cleveland Furniture Fair, hosted by Cleveland’s District of Design.
 The District of Design initiative is spearheaded by Dan Cuffaro ’91, chair of design at the Institute, and Ned Hill, dean of Cleveland State University’s College of Urban Affairs.
-Check out this video for a look at CIA students’ furniture exhibition in last year’s Furniture Fair.

 For more information about this or other CIA news, contact us here.